-- I have no 3pm slump and feel like I am revisiting my pre children hey days of 30 something, not 50 something energy levels.
+- No 3pm slump and feel like I am revisiting my pre children hey days of 30 something, not 50 something energy levels.
 This will no doubt be blood sugar related.

-Let’s recap … here are the takeaways that have finally put me back in charge of whole myself, body, mind and soul.
+Here are the takeaways that have finally put me back in charge of whole myself body, mind and soul.
 And seen me say farewell to fat for good.

 1) I gained some improved knowledge about how things work for me.
 Dr Libby and Thomas DeLauer, thankyou!